 Tip: Carefully review and compare different contracts from different web designers so you get an idea of how much your web design project will cost.
 Make sure you understand everything in the contract prior to signing it (having a lawyer review it beforehand can save you from headaches later on should things take a turn for the worse), including how many mockups you should expect and in which format, how long should the project take, how much will they charge for additional revisions on top of the final output, license fees for images, audio files or videos, and any service/maintenance fees.

 Your website is a living entity that should grow and evolve together with your business.
 If you are an e-commerce business owner, you need a dynamic website that would require regular updates and quite possibly, upgrades.
 That means it will be better for you if you choose a web designer who can be easily reached should you need assistance for your future web enhancements.
 After all, it is possible that one year or three years from now, you may want to declutter your homepage or change the colours of your call-to-action buttons.
 Either way, it is best to work with a web designer who values client relationships and delivers excellent after-sales support.

 Tip: Choosing an established, locally-based web designer may give you easier access for your future web design needs.

 One step closer to the right web designer

 We hope this list will help you when you are scouting for web designers for your business.
 Your web designer will have a major influence on how your website looks and performs so choose wisely.
-Make sure your designer has these seven qualities so your website will look good, perform even better, and make you and your visitors happier than your competitor’s website can.
+Make sure your web designer has these seven qualities so your website will look good, perform even better, and keep your visitors happier than your competitor’s website can.